hswarup/simple-webapp-flask/README.md

 # simple-webapp-flask

-## Used for trying out Openshift-Origin
+## Used for trying out Openshift-Origin.